The energy mix required for a carbon free future

 This discussion will set out the central role that physics innovation and physicists have played in the development of key technologies in the green economy, the equally key part they will need to play in scaling up a sustainable energy system and consider how different energy sources can work together effectively.

-With Sir Ian Chapman as the CEO of the UK Atomic Energy Authority, Dr. Melanie Windridge as the CEO of Fusion Energy Insights, Dr. Claudia Brunner as a Max Planck Research Group Leader dealing with Turbulence and Wind Energy, and Professor Dr. Thomas Hamacher holding a professorship for Renewable and Sustainable Energy Systems, we will learn from subject experts from both Germany and the United Kingdom, who will give us an insight into these exciting topic and answer questions.
+With Tim Bestwick as the deputy CEO of UK Atomic Energy Authority, Dr. Melanie Windridge as the CEO of Fusion Energy Insights, Dr. Claudia Brunner as a Max Planck Research Group Leader dealing with Turbulence and Wind Energy, and Professor Dr. Thomas Hamacher holding a professorship for Renewable and Sustainable Energy Systems, we will learn from subject experts from both Germany and the United Kingdom, who will give us an insight into these exciting topic and answer questions.
 The discussion will be moderated by Professor Robert Wolf, member energy working group of the DPG and director at the Max-Planck-Institute for Plasma Physics, who will also contribute with his broad experience to the discussion.